Bayesian Inference from Non-Ignorable Network Sampling Designs: Introduction

 The outline of the paper goes as follows: In Section \ref{Sec:Theory} we phrase the problem in terms of the general framework established by \cite{Rubin1} and set the basis for talking rigorously about the role of knowing the distribution of the sampling mechanism for performing inferences on the population quantity.
 In Section \ref{Sec:Model} we present a general framework for performing Bayesian inferences about a population quantity in a social network context.
-We also provide specific choices for the distributions required by the model and a description of the Markov Chain Monte Carlo (MCMC) scheme for this model.
+We also provide specific choices for the distributions required by the model and a description of the Markov Chain Monte Carlo (MCMC) scheme for this model (Section \ref{Sec:Results}).
 Simulations illustrating the advantages of the proposed methodology are shown in Section \ref{Sec:Results}.
+A case study is presented in Section \ref{Sec:RealData}.
 Section \ref{Sec:Discuss} is the discussion.